Dirtying the Body and Cleansing the Mind on the White Rim Trail

 App developers also understand how unhealthy it can be to be on your phone all the time.
 In order to understand our relationship with our screens, there are now apps to see how much time we spend on our phones and computers and there are even apps to meditate, and increase mindfulness.
 They’re kind of like calorie counters for your mental diet except that the incentive to cut calories isn’t as strong since you’ll never actually see your mind getting fat.
 Hey, does this much Facebook time make my head look bloated?

-As I placed folded sets of clothing into my duffel bag for a three-day trip around the White Rim trail in Moab, I thought about how I’d be gaining time without electronics, and what I could pack just in case I got bored.
+As I placed folded sets of clothing into my duffel bag for a three-day mountain bike trip around the White Rim trail in Moab, I thought about how I’d be gaining time without electronics, and what I could pack just in case I got bored.

 Hydro Flask, the water bottle and hydration pack maker invited a group of journalists to not only check out their new products, but also to experience one of Utah and America’s greatest national parks.